-Four healthy volunteers instructed to breath normally were scanned at the Siemens Aera scanner in the University of Iowa hospitals to generate prospectively undersampled free-breathing ungated radial dataset.
-The data was acquired using a FLASH sequence with a 32 channel cardiac array.
-The scan parameters were TR/TE = 4.2/2.2ms, number of slices = 5, slice thickness = 5 mm, FOV = 300mm, spatial resolution = 1.17 mm.
+Four healthy volunteers instructed to breathe normally were scanned at the Siemens Aera scanner in the University of Iowa hospitals to generate prospectively undersampled free-breathing ungated radial dataset.
+The data were acquired using a FLASH sequence with a 32 channel cardiac array.
+The scan parameters were TR/TE = 4.2/2.2 ms, number of slices = 5, slice thickness = 5 mm, FOV = 300 mm, spatial resolution = 1.17 mm.
 A temporal resolution of 42 ms was obtained by binning 10 consecutive lines of k-space per frame, including 4 uniform navigator lines.
-Each slice comprised of 10000 radial lines of the k-space binned to 1000 frames, resulting in an acquisition time of 42s.
-The raw k-space data was interpolated to a Cartesian grid and 7 virtual coils were approximated out of the initial 32 using a SVD based coil-compression technique.
-The coil sensitivity maps were estimated from the compressed data using ESPIRiT (35).
-The SToRM (25) reconstructed images were used as the reference to train the deep networks.
+Each slice comprised of 10 000 radial lines of the k-space binned to 1000 frames, resulting in an acquisition time of 42s.

+The raw k-space data were interpolated to a Cartesian grid and 7 virtual coils were approximated out of the initial 32 using a SVD-based coil-compression technique.
+The coil sensitivity maps were estimated from the compressed data using ESPIRiT.
+The SToRM reconstructed images were used as the reference to train the deep networks.
 We use subsets of the above data to demonstrate the utility of the proposed scheme.

-MoDL-SToRM: formulation
+2.2 | MoDL-SToRM: formulation